 - Issues arising with the property and pest inspections – although this is often a separate conditional clause in the contract.

 - The buyer’s inability to get approved finance from a lender or home loan application denied – again, this is usually a separate clause.
-If you’re struggling to secure finance, speak to a Sydney mortgage broker.
+If you’re struggling to secure finance, speak to the best mortgage broker in Sydney.

 - Planned infrastructure or housing development in the area makes the property less desirable.